richchapler/AzureSolutionsDocumentation/docs/wip/DataFactory_Logging.md

 ## Portal >> Monitoring >> Logs

+### Sample #1: `AzureDiagnostics`

 * Navigate to Azure Data Factory >> Monitoring >> Logs

-### Sample #1: `AzureDiagnostics`

-2. Close the "Welcome to Log Analytics" or "Queries hub" popups
+* Close the "Welcome to Log Analytics" and "Queries hub" popups

-3. Click the "Simple mode" dropdown and select "KQL mode"

-4. In the new query window, paste the very simple starter query:
+* In the query window, paste this very simple starter query:

 ```kql
 AzureDiagnostics
 ```

-5. Click "Run" to execute the query.
+* Click "Run" to execute the query.

 ### Sample #2: PipelineRuns